sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : In the context of SACM, the extent of a SACM component's ability is enabled by the functions it is composed of.
 Capabilities are announced by a SACM component via the SACM component registration task and can be discovered by or negotiated with other SACM components.
 For example, the capability of a SACM Provider may be to provide endpoint management data, or only a subset of that data.

+: The SACM Vulnerability Assessment Scenario {{-vulnass}} defines the terms Endpoint Management Capabilities, Vulnerability Management Capabilities, and Vulnerability Assessment Capabilities, which illustrate specific sets of SACM capabilities, which are required to conduct workflows illustrated by the scenario definition.

 Collection Result:

 : Information about a target endpoint that is produced by a collector conducting a collection task.
-A collection result is composed of one or more endpoint attributes.
+A collection result is composed as one ore more content-elements.

 Collection Task: